kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - To emphasize, the sole requirement is that all opted-in KEPs have their PRR questionnaires answered by the deadline, to ensure the PRR team has sufficient time to review them by Enhancements Freeze.

 > Note: KEPs that doesn't complete the PRR questionnaire and get back to the reviews from the PRR team are removed from the milestone during the enhancements freeze party.
 The PRR freeze deadline exists as a reminder for this.

+##### PRR Freeze Review Process

+As the PRR freeze approaches, the Enhancements team should systematically review all assigned KEPs on the tracking board.
+For each KEP, follow this process:

+1. **Check PRR Freeze Requirements**:
+   - The KEP is in the current Release Milestone (e.g., v1.35)
+   - The KEP has the `lead-opted-in` label applied
+   - A PR is open or merged with the KEP's PRR questionnaire filled out
+   - A PR is open or merged with `kep.yaml` updated with the `stage`, `latest-milestone`, and `milestone` struct filled out
+   - A PR is open or merged with a PRR approval file with the PRR approver mentioned for the stage the KEP is targeting

+2. **Post GitHub Comments**: For each assigned KEP, post a GitHub comment using the appropriate template (see [PRR Freeze Templates](#prr-freeze-templates) below) reminding them of the PRR Freeze deadline and mentioning the status of the KEP.

+3. **Update Board Status**: Update the status on the tracking board to either:
+   - `At risk for PRR freeze` - if the KEP does not meet the criteria
+   - `Tracked for PRR freeze` - if the KEP meets all criteria
+   - `Removed from Milestone` - if the KEP fails to meet PRR freeze requirements and is removed from the release

+4. **Follow Up**: Monitor KEPs marked as "At risk" and provide additional support or guidance as needed.

 ##### Enhancement KEP Status